Rajpratik71/zfs_wiki/OpenZFS-exceptions.md

 6843|f5f087e|
 6841|4254acb|
 6781|15313c5|
+6765|-      |Under Linux POSIX ACLs are used and largely handled by the VFS.
+This change can be ported to minimize code drift but are not required.
+6764|-      |Under Linux POSIX ACLs are used and largely handled by the VFS.
+This change can be ported to minimize code drift but are not required.
+6763|-      |Under Linux POSIX ACLs are used and largely handled by the VFS.
+This change can be ported to minimize code drift but are not required.
+6762|-      |Under Linux POSIX ACLs are used and largely handled by the VFS.
+This change can be ported to minimize code drift but are not required.
 6494|-      |The `vdev_disk.c` and `vdev_file.c` files have been reworked extensively for Linux.
 The proposed changes are not needed.
 6434|472e7c6|
 6421|ca0bf58|